RamonGiovane/guiptables/README.md

 - Number of packets trafficked
 - Portion of data trafficked
-- Chain which it belongs
+- Chain to which it belongs
 - Action it performs (job / action / target)
 - The protocols that apply
 - Advanced options